 important to check with the event's insurance provider if volunteers require coverage for personal accidents, covering persons while they are engaged Volunteers will require coverage under the event's insurance policy.
-It is in any activity directly or indirectly associated with, or on behalf of, the numbers.
-This role is also the point of contact for any media who attend the event on the day.
-This person should be well trained to deal with the media, Good media coverage can give a significant boost to audience This role is responsible for promoting the event and seeking media particularly in the event of an emergency. coverage.
+It is in any activity directly or indirectly associated with, or on behalf of, the event.